 - 1.1 As contemporary conflicts become more protracted, complex and urbanised, the proportion of civilian casualties is increasing.
-The causes involve a range of factors, including the indiscriminate use of explosive weapons in populated areas, and pose complex challenges for the protection of civilians. - 1.2 Explosive weapons with wide area effects can have a devastating impact on civilians and civilian objects in populated areas.
+The causes involve a range of factors, including the use of explosive weapons in populated areas, and pose complex challenges for the protection of civilians. - 1.2 Explosive weapons with wide area effects can have a devastating impact on civilians and civilian objects in populated areas.
 Beyond immediate deaths and injuries, civilian populations can be exposed to severe and long-lasting reverberating effects.
 These occur in particular when critical civilian infrastructure is damaged or destroyed, such as hospitals, energy networks, and water and sanitation systems.
 The destruction of housing, schools and cultural heritage sites further aggravates civilian suffering.
-Urban warfare can also result in psychological and psychosocial harm to civilians. - 1.3 These effects can result in the displacement of people within and across borders. have a negative impact on progress towards the Sustainable Development Goals and can result in the displacement of people within and across borders.
-Following urban armed conflict, explosive remnants of war can impede the return of displaced persons and cause casualties long after hostilities have ended.
-More generally, effects of the indiscriminate use of explosives weapons can have a negative impact on progress towards the SDGs. - 1.4 Tactics designed to exploit the proximity of civilians and civilian objects to military objectives in populated areas, the use of improvised explosive devices directed against civilian and civilian objects, and violations of International Humanitarian Law, including by non-State armed groups, all exacerbate these challenges and are of grave concern. - 1.5 The inherent difficulty in directing and limiting the effects of explosive weapons with wide area effects to specific military objectives located in populated areas can increase the likelihood of civilian harm.
+Urban warfare can also result in psychological and psychosocial harm to civilians. - 1.3 These effects can have a negative impact on progress towards the Sustainable Development Goals and can result in the displacement of people within and across borders.
+Following urban armed conflict, explosive remnants of war can impede the return of displaced persons and cause casualties long after hostilities have ended. - 1.4 Tactics designed to exploit the proximity of civilians and civilian objects to military objectives in populated areas, the use of improvised explosive devices directed against civilian and civilian objects, and violations of International Humanitarian Law, including by non-State armed groups, all exacerbate these challenges and are of grave concern. - 1.5 The inherent difficulty in directing and limiting the effects of explosive weapons with wide area effects to specific military objectives located in populated areas can increase the likelihood of civilian harm.
 While many militaries implement good operational policies and practices designed to protect civilians, there is scope for practical improvements in the universal implementation of, and compliance with, International Humanitarian Law, and in such good practices.
-Broadening and strengthening initiatives designed to share military policies and good practices on protecting civilians can support the promotion and better implementation of International Humanitarian Law. - 1.6 We recognise the importance of efforts to record civilian casualties, and the use of all practical measures to ensure appropriate data collection by States parties to a conflict, including, where possible and feasible, data disaggregated by sex and age.
-The collection of data on civilian casualties can inform policies designed to mitigate civilian harm, aid efforts to investigate harm to civilians, establish accountability and enhance lessons learnt processes in armed forces - 1.7 We welcome the on-going work of the United Nations, the International Committee of the Red Cross (ICRC) and civil society to raise awareness of the impacts and long-term humanitarian consequences that can arise from the indiscriminate use of explosive weapons with wide area effects in populated areas.
+Broadening and strengthening initiatives designed to share military policies and good practices on protecting civilians can support the promotion and better implementation of International Humanitarian Law. - 1.6 We recognise the importance of efforts to record civilian casualties, and the use of all practical measures to ensure appropriate data collection, including, where possible, data disaggregated by sex and age.
+The collection of data on civilian casualties can inform policies designed to mitigate civilian harm, aid efforts to investigate harm to civilians, establish accountability and enhance lessons learnt processes in armed forces - 1.7 We welcome the on-going work of the United Nations, the International Committee of the Red Cross (ICRC) and civil society to raise awareness of the impacts and long-term humanitarian consequences that can arise from the use of explosive weapons in populated areas.
 We also welcome work to empower and amplify the voices of those affected, including women and girls, and we encourage further research into the potential gendered impacts.
 We stress the imperative of addressing the short and long-term humanitarian consequences that can result from the conduct of hostilities in urban areas.